top of page

 Rats would creep over the soldiers in the night and rat hunting became a sport when boredom set in.
 The soldiers weren’t allowed to shoot rats as ammunition was precious and had to be preserved but instead, they used their bayonets to pierce them.

-How the rats contributed to the spread of diseases
+How the Rats Contributed to the Spread of Diseases

 Rats loved the trenches as conditions were ideal for them.
 There was shelter, food and water source for them, and this enabled them to breed rapidly and in their millions.
 As the rats become bigger and bolder over time, they would even eat food from soldiers’ hands and some soldiers captured and kept them as pets to give them a brief respite from the horrors all around.